Skip to content

 Indonesia

 The beach is located near Padang Bai harbour, in Karangasem Regency.
-The waves on this beach can rise at any time, so if you want to swim, make sure the conditions are safe.
+The waves on this beach can rise any time, so if you want to swim, make sure the conditions are safe.
 But more than that, Bias Tugel is a beautiful beach that is relatively quiet, so it is suitable for those of you who are looking for tranquillity.

 Indonesia has many beautiful attractions, predominated by natural wonders.
 You can also explore its neighbouring countries, from Australia and Palau to India, Vietnam, and Thailand.
-You will definitely have the perfect holiday in any of these incredible destinations.
+You will have the perfect holiday in any of these incredible destinations.

 Leave a comment